iamjameswalters/iamjameswalters.github.io/content/solving-verticals.md

 ![Investor Dashboard](images/integrity_dashboard.png)

 One of my teammates has always had a great eye for UI and design.
 I like the look of the grid of cards!
 It wouldn't have occurred to me.
+The other more data-oriented teammate accommodated an investor request by adding the ability to export everything about his investments as a CSV.
+He just wanted something he could throw over to his accountant.

 If you look at the property, you'll get the details about it at a glance, as well as any status updates that have been posted about it.